Canonical Supermartingale Couplings: Duality Theory

+The proof follows the lines of \cite[Lemma~4.1]{BeiglbockNutzTouzi.15} and is omitted.
 Our next aim is to define expressions of the form $\mu(\varphi)+\nu(\psi)$ in a situation where the individual integrals are not necessarily finite.
 We continue to assume that $\mu\leq_{cd}\nu$ is proper and irreducible with domain $(I,J)$.

 \begin{definition} Let $\varphi: I\to \overline \R$ and $\psi: J\to \overline \R$ be Borel functions.
 If there exists a concave increasing function $\chi: J\to \R$ such that $\varphi-\chi \in L^{1}(\mu)$ and $\psi+\chi \in L^{1}(\nu)$, we say that $\chi$ is a \emph{moderator} for $(\varphi,\psi)$ and set